Egida/SSH-Shodan-Botnet/README.md

 ```python
 with open(pass_file, 'r', encoding="ISO-8859-1") as source2:
 ```
+This is to avoid a clash between different encoded characters within a password file(e.g. utf-8 seemingly not being functional while ISO characters are present but ISO can be functional while utf-8 characters are present)

 (There was also a bug relating to file size which I assumed was because of the way the data was handled but instead was caused because of the fast iteration)

 # Update